avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

 As well as DNA alignments, it is also possible to make alignments of protein sequences.
-In this case it is necessary to use a scoring matrix *σ* for amino acids rather than for nucleotides.
-There are several well known scoring matrices that come with R, such a the BLOSUM series of matrices.
+In this case it is necessary to use a scoring matrix for amino acids rather than for nucleotides.

+There are several well known scoring matrices that come with R, such as the BLOSUM series of matrices.
 Different BLOSUM matrices exist, named with different numbers.
 BLOSUM with high numbers are designed for comparing closely related sequences, while BLOSUM with low numbers